128technology/docs/docs/cli_reference.md

 - **capture-filter**    The capture-filter to remove (Uses BPF syntax)

 #### Description
-Deletes the specified capture-filter on the specified node.
+Deletes only those capture-filters that have been created with the _create capture-filter_ command on the specified node.

 #### Example
 ```